ngs-docs/angus/MacManes_AssemblyQuest.rst

 **Use ABySS to assemble reads** You have 32 threads to use!
 I suggest you use them all.

-0. Pick a random kmer between 31 and 95
+0. Go to the spreadsheet:https://docs.google.com/spreadsheets/d/1Lncy90LS80_QDRak4Azrx_nvip8vcQvwDU7Su_gf3XY/edit?ts=57aca0ad#gid=0
+1. Pick a kmer and sign up for it with your name.
+Use this kmer in your assembly.

 **Evaluate your assembly data using busco**  You'll need to download and un-compress the Fungal database before you run BUSCO.
 I'm giving you that code, but not the code for running BUSCO..
 You'll have to do that yourself...